Barbecue in Texas: Central Texas

 The Central Texas pit-style barbecue was established in the 19th century along the Chisholm Trail in the towns of Lockhart, Luling, and Taylor.
-European immigrants, who owned meat-packing plants, opened retail meat markets serving cooked meats wrapped in red butcher paper, a tradition that persists in many Central Texas towns.
-This barbecue style's popularity has spread considerably around the world, especially to Southern California, New York City, Britain, and Australia.
+European immigrants who owned meat-packing plants opened retail meat markets serving cooked meats wrapped in red butcher paper, a tradition that persists in many Central Texas towns.
+This barbecue style has spread considerably around the world, especially to Southern California, New York City, Britain, and Australia.

-At a typical Central Texas pit-style barbecue restaurant, customers take a cafeteria-style tray and are served by a butcher who carves the meat by weight.
-Barbecue meats are commonly sold by the pound.

-Next, side dishes and desserts including slices of white bread, crinkle-cut dill pickle chips, sliced onion, jalapeño, and corn bread are picked up along the line.
+At a typical Central Texas pit-style barbecue restaurant, customers take a cafeteria-style tray and are served by a butcher who carves the meat to sell by weight.
+Side dishes and desserts including slices of white bread, crinkle-cut dill pickle chips, sliced onion, jalapeño, and corn bread are picked up along the line.

-This style of barbecue emphasizes the meat, so if sauce is available, it is usually considered a side to dip into.
+This style of barbecue emphasizes the meat, so if sauce is available, it is usually for dipping.
 Calvin Trillin, writing in The New Yorker, said that discussions of Central Texas pit barbecue do not concern the piquancy of the sauces or common side dishes and desserts—the main consideration is the quality of the cooking of the meats.

-Smith argues that the lack of focus on sauces is due to the fact that noon meat markets were once dominated by upper-class purchasers who could choose from the highest quality cuts of meat and had little interest in sauces.
+Smith argues that the lack of focus on sauces is due to noon meat markets once being dominated by well-off purchasers who could choose from the highest quality cuts of meat and had little interest in sauces.

-He also states that many sauces in Central Texas pit barbecue are intentionally made "bland" in comparison to the flavor of the meats themselves.
-The sauce is typically thinner and unsweetened, as opposed to the Kansas City and Memphis styles, which rely heavily on molasses, sugar, and corn syrup to provide thickness and sweetness.
+He also says that many sauces in Central Texas pit barbecue are intentionally made "bland" in comparison to the flavor of the meats themselves.
+The sauce is typically thinner, lightly spiced and unsweetened, as opposed to the Kansas City and Memphis styles, which rely heavily on molasses or sugar to provide thickness and sweetness.

 In 2010, Jayne Clark of USA Today described the "Texas Barbecue Trail", an East-of-Austin "semi-loop" including Elgin, Lockhart, Luling, and Taylor.
-Barbecue eateries in this semi-loop, such as Louie Mueller Barbecue, are within an hour from Austin running from northeast to the southeast.
+Barbecue eateries in this semi-loop, are within an hour from Austin, running from northeast to the southeast.